 In March 1948, the Maharaja Hari Singh appointed an interim government in the state with Sheikh Abdullah as Prime Minister.

-In July 1949, Sheikh Abdullah and three other allies joined the Indian Constituent Assembly and negotiated the special status of Jammu and Kashmir, leading to the adoption of Article 370.
+In July 1949, Sheikh Abdullah and three other allies joined the Indian Constituent Assembly.
+They negotiated the special status of Jammu and Kashmir, leading to the adoption of Article 370.

 The controversial provision was drafted by Sheikh Abdullah.